 - Transport/logistic/shipping is done via a reputable or preferably a specialized shipper/freight forwarder

-- The wines have been kept, prior departure and when in transit during the shipping, in the most ideal conditions (i.e. Reefer container with additional Temperature/Humidity Control device recording data from departure to final destination inside, container air quality control, etc…)
+- The wines have been kept, prior to departure and when in transit during the shipping, in the most ideal conditions (i.e. Reefer container with additional Temperature/Humidity Control device recording data from departure to the final destination inside, container air quality control, etc…)

 - The order is complete quantitatively at arrival